Skip to main content

 allDocs()

-const docs = await database.allDocs()
+const docs = await ledger.allDocs()

 Subscribing to Changes